GoWind/GoWind.github.io/content/post/async_await_transforms_part1.md

 }))();
 ```

-I re-wrote this snippet a little bit to make it easier to understand
+I re-wrote the generated JS snippet a little bit to make it easier to understand

 ```js
 "use strict";